caseyjholmes/Clock_MD_CV/README.md

 This module has been tested and completed.
 The updated firmware has also been posted.
 Youtube videos to be posted soon as well as Modular Grid data.
 8-23-23
 Thanks Hagiwo!
 I hope my additions are pleasing.

 A BOM update has been added to reflect use of LM40405.0 reference shunt instead of lm40412.
-This change was a necessary correction due to renamed packages used in eagle.
+This change was a necessary correction due to using renamed component packages in eagle.
 8-24-23